-2 AXIS Reinsurance Company is included in this report due to the small amount of direct business written by the company.
+&lt;sup>2 AXIS Specialty Insurance Company is included in the NAIC complaint index; however, it does not have any external business and therefore it is not included in this summary.
+AXIS Reinsurance Company is included in this report due to the small amount of direct business written by the company.

-3 Our methodology does not adjust the calculation for involuntarily terminated customers as contemplated by the SASB standards.
+&lt;sup>4 Our methodology does not adjust the calculation for involuntarily terminated customers as contemplated by the SASB standards.
 This customer retention rate is calculated on a premiumweighted basis, since we believe this is more informative than a policy-count weighted basis for our business.
 This retention ratio is based on open market business and excludes delegated authority business.